AVMf/avmf/README.md

 1. Navigate to the root directory containing your installation of AVM<i>f</i>.
 2. Type the following command to build the tool: `gradle build`
 3. Gradle will build the project from scratch, downloading all the required dependencies for the project automatically.
 4. A folder called `build` should have been created within the root directory of AVM<i>f</i>; if this folder does not exist, then the installation with the command line and Gradle failed and you will not yet be able to use AVM<i>f</i>.
-Please ensure that Gradle is using an up to date version with the command 'gradle -version'.
+Please ensure that Gradle is using an up to date version with the command `gradle -version`.
 Please try these steps again or, alternatively, try one of the methods that uses Maven.

 ## Running the Provided Examples